potatowave/escolha/Readme.txt

 Readme.txt

-Setting up the DB:
+# Setting up the database:
-* "psql" then "CREATE DATABASE escolha" to create database
+- "psql" then "CREATE DATABASE escolha" to create database
-*  open the file "db/schema.sql" and copy and paste inside the psql terminal
+- Copy .env.example to .env
-*  or using the terminal: "psql escolha < server/db/schema.sql"
+- Create tables running migrations: `knex migrate:latest`

-Set up a .env file in the /server folder with the following info:
+- Insert data using seeds: `knex seed:run`

-DB_HOST=...
+# Starting the application:
-DB_USER=...
+- npm install
-DB_PASS=...
+- npm start

-DB_NAME=...
+## Front-end and API servers
-DB_PORT=...
+- Front-end will be running at localhost:3000
-DB_SSL=...
+- Back-end API will be running at localhost:3001